taylorhackbart/MERN-AUTH/README.md

 # MERN CRUD TEMPLATE

 ## Description
 I have created a MERN AUTH template that allows users to register and login to a website.
 This authentication template pushes users info directly into a DB collection created by the site owner rather than using a third party authentication DB portal (Auth0, Firebase, etc.).
-It allows easy access to all data for the site owner.
+This allows easy access to all data for the site owner.
 Feel free to try out my app <a href="https://auth-template.herokuapp.com/" > here </a>

 ## Usage